SS Jeremiah O'Brien

 Today, first-person accounts of daily life in the Alcatraz lockup are included on the award-winning audio tour provided by Alcatraz Cruises.
 But take your headphones off for just a moment, and notice the sound of carefree city life traveling across the water: this is the torment that made perilous escapes into rip tides worth the risk.
 Though Alcatraz was considered escape-proof, in 1962 the Anglin brothers and Frank Morris floated away on a makeshift raft and were never seen again.
 Security and upkeep proved prohibitively expensive, and finally the island prison was abandoned to the birds in 1963.

 Native Americans claimed sovereignty over the island in the ’60s, noting that Alcatraz had long been used by the Ohlone as a spiritual retreat, yet federal authorities refused their proposal to turn Alcatraz into a Native American study center.
-Then on the eve of Thanksgiving, 1969, 79 Native American activists broke a Coast Guard blockade to enforce their claim.
-Over the next 19 months, some 5600 Native Americans would visit the occupied island.
+Then on the eve of Thanksgiving 1969, 79 Native American activists swam to the island and took it over.
+During the next 19 months, some 5600 Native Americans would visit the occupied island.
 Public support eventually pressured President Richard Nixon to restore Native territory and strengthen self-rule for Native nations in 1970.
 Each Thanksgiving Day since 1975, an ‘Un-Thanksgiving’ ceremony has been held at dawn on Alcatraz, with Native leaders and supporters showing their determination to reverse the course of colonial history.
 After the government regained control of the island, it became a national park, and by 1973 had already become a major draw.
 Today the cell blocks, ‘This Is Indian Land’ water-tower graffiti and rare wildlife are all part of the attraction.